active-logic/uta/Documentation/Notes/Notes.md

 ### Howl with a new project

 In the case of a new project, we install the howl package.
-Then the expectation is that the howl root should be auto-generated (works via UPM).
+Then the expectation is that the howl root should be auto-generated
+=> Works via UPM; expected to work via normal package install.

 ## Verbose mode for file sync operations